The bare necessities: The Ecommerce startup costs you can’t avoid

 There are two types of eCommerce company inventories.

-With a service like Wellybox, a personal expense management firm, the “inventory” is the different levels of service you can subscribe to, whether you would like to try the free experience or see the value in the “business” package.
+With a service like Wellybox, a personal expense management firm, the “inventory” is the different levels of service you can subscribe to, whether you want to try the free experience or see the value in the “business” package.
 Inventory isn’t a concern in these situations since all of the “product” is digital and therefore exists on the host site.